taobig/yii2-app-basic-improve/README.md

 **Install via Composer**
 If you do not have Composer, you may install it by following the instructions at getcomposer.org.

-In order to use docker(or docker-toolbox), you must download this project to `$HOME/code`($HOME/code on Unix or %USERPROFILE%/code on Windows.).
+In order to use Docker(or Docker-toolbox), you must download this project to `$HOME/code`($HOME/code on Unix or %USERPROFILE%/code on Windows.).

 You can then install this project template using the following command:
 ```